alex0tamiette/steam64ID-Discord-Bot/README.md

 • This bot was created for admins/moderators, if you use it right there's only 2 scenarios for the error function to be called
 The ID provided is wrong or the Username provided wasn't found.
 (Assuming Steam API is working of course)

-• My private keys and the prefix for the bot to listen to are in the file called config.json
+• My private keys and the prefix for the bot to listen to are in a separate file called config.json
 Here it is:
 {
 	"prefix": "!",
 	"token": "BOT_TOKEN",
 	"steamapi": "STEAM_API_TOKEN"
 }

 ---------------------------------------------------------------------------------------------------------